 Wipe away any excess glue from around the edges and let it dry for about 30 minutes.

 While the glue is drying, cut a hole in the center of the paper towel roll using the X-Acto Knife.
 You want to go through one side of all the paper towels and the cardboard roll in the middle, but not all the way through the roll.

 I found it easiest to punch a hole through the roll with the knife first and then kind of carve out the circle.

 Spray paint the wooden base and dowel.

 While the base and dowel are drying, wrap your fabric around the paper towel roll.
 Start by hot gluing an edge onto the paper towels where you made the hole and then wrapping around the other edge.
 Put a small line of hot glue along the edge that will be seen and fold it over so you have a clean edge, then hot glue that onto the paper towel roll just covering your first edge.

 Use scissors to cut a small hole in the fabric where the hole in your paper towel roll is.
 For the ends of the fabric, put a little hot glue inside the paper towel roll edges, then just shove the material into the edges.

 After the base and dowel is dry, slide the covered paper towel roll onto the dowel.

-And ya know what…the kid still doesn’t wear all her cute headbands.
+And ya know what, even though the kid now has this adorable little headband organizer, she still doesn’t wear all her cute headbands.

 She wants me to wear them instead.